-When clinically appropriate, LDH encourages licensed mental health practitioners to facilitate services via telemedicine/telehealth.
+Telehealth/telemedicine may be used to facilitate certain services, when clinically appropriate.
 Telemedicine/telehealth does not exempt providers from any of the service requirements or record keeping as set forth in the Medicaid Behavioral Health Services Provider Manual.

 Services must be medically necessary.
-Additional record keeping is mandated for use during the COVID-19 declared emergency as described further in this bulletin.
-LDH will not waive licensure requirements for licensed mental health practitioners providing services.
-Providers must also follow rules and regulations established their respective professional licensing boards.
+Additional record keeping is mandated for use during theCOVID-19 declared emergency as described further in this bulletin.
+LDH will not waive licensurerequirements for licensed mental health practitioners providing services.
+Providers must also follow rules and regulations established by their respective professional licensing boards.